epam/mriviewer/CONTRIBUTING.md

-We use [GitHub Issues](https://guides.github.com/features/issues/) to keep track of tasks, enhancements, and bugs. available.
+We use [GitHub Issues](https://guides.github.com/features/issues/) to keep track of tasks, enhancements, and bugs.

 ## Development

 ### Core developers: clone the origin

 Core developers have rights to push.
 So if you are one of them, then clone the main repository and just start working on `master` branch.
 Commit and push to the origin but make sure you do not ruin anything.

 ### External developers: fork and branch

 External contributors are welcome to fork, branch and create pull-requests.
 Fork the project [on GitHub](https://github.com/epam/med3web) and clone your fork locally.
 Apply changes, run automated and manual tests to verify that everything works correctly.

 ```sh
 # grab the project